lifove/CLAMI/README.md

 # How to run

-- Download the CLAMI package (CLAMI-vx.x.x.zip) in Releases.
+- Download the CLAMI package (CLAMI-vx.x.x.zip) in `release'.
 - Extract the package and go to the `bin' directory
 - Run it